Travel Guide to the Alhambra (Granada) – Spain’s most visited attraction

 Tips and practical information

 You have to book your tickets far in advance to get into the Alhambra.
-We booked 2 months in advance using the official website.
+I recommend at least 2 weeks in advance using the official website.
 You have to choose the time that you want to see the Nasrid palaces (the highlight of the Alhambra) and you will have to stick to that time when visiting.
 Note however that once in the palaces you won’t be limited in the amount of time you can explore them (we spent 90 minutes in the palaces).

-When booking, take note that 1) the Alhambra opens at 8:30 am 2) the Nasrid palaces are at least 20 minutes walk from the main gate (I have more on the gates below).
+When booking, take note that 1) the Alhambra opens at 8:30 am 2) the Nasrid palaces are at least 20 minutes walk from the main gate.
+Better to enter at the Puerta de la Justicia.
 If you haven’t pre-purchased your tickets you have a couple of other options (see this post).

 Important: bring your identification document that you indicate on your ticket purchase.
 You might have to show it (it’s completely random…but I was asked to show my passport at one of the many checkpoints).

 Take the C30 or C32 bus to get to main gate.
 You can take the bus from the plaza Isabel la Catolica in Granada (the bus stop is up the street from the fountain on the right hand side).
-The bus takes about 20 minutes (note that the main gate is at the far end of the Alhambra, the furthest end from town).
+The bus takes about 20 minutes to take you to the main gate (note that the main gate is at the far end of the Alhambra, the furthest end from town).
 Alternatively, you can walk from town (about 20 minutes from Plaza Nueva) and enter at the Puerta de la Justicia gate which is closest to the Nasrid palaces (I have a map down below to help you).

 Note: you don’t have to print your tickets (contrary to what a lot of websites will tell you).
 The electronic copy of the ticket that you get from booking on the website is sufficient (it will be scanned many times during your visit).
 If you don’t have a modern phone, you’ll have to print your tickets in advance or access the Alhambra at the main gate where you can get the ticket printed.